Attribution bias

-In psychology, an attribution bias or attributional bias is a cognitive bias that refers to the systematic errors made when people evaluate or try to find reasons for their own and others' behaviors.
-People constantly make attributions—judgements and assumptions about why people behave in certain ways.
-However, attributions do not always accurately reflect reality.
-Rather than operating as objective perceivers, people are prone to perceptual errors that lead to biased interpretations of their social world.
+In psychology, an attribution bias or attributional errors is a cognitive bias that refers to the systematic errors made when people evaluate or try to find reasons for their own and others' behaviors.
+It refers to the systematic patterns of deviation from norm or rationality in judgment, often leading to perceptual distortions, inaccurate assessments, or illogical interpretations of events and behaviors.

+Attributions are the judgments and assumptions people make about why others behave a certain way.
+However, these judgments may not always reflect the true situation.
+Instead of being completely objective, people often make errors in perception that lead to skewed interpretations of social situations.
 Attribution biases are present in everyday life.
 For example, when a driver cuts someone off, the person who has been cut off is often more likely to attribute blame to the reckless driver's inherent personality traits (e.g., "That driver is rude and incompetent") rather than situational circumstances (e.g., "That driver may have been late to work and was not paying attention").

 Additionally, there are many different types of attribution biases, such as the ultimate attribution error, fundamental attribution error, actor-observer bias, and hostile attribution bias.
 Each of these biases describes a specific tendency that people exhibit when reasoning about the cause of different behaviors.

-Since the early work, researchers have continued to examine how and why people exhibit biased interpretations of social information.
-Many different types of attribution biases have been identified, and more recent psychological research on these biases has examined how attribution biases can subsequently affect emotions and behavior.
+This field of study helps to understand how people make sense of their own and others' actions.
+It also shows us how our preconceptions and mental shortcuts can impact our decision-making.
+Researchers have delved deeper into these biases and explored how they influence emotions and actions.